 The College offers open registration for all adult studies and graduate students.
 Graduate education students may register for classes with the education administrative assistant by mail or on site.
-AA, BA in Social Services, BBA, BHA, BSM, MBA, and MSM students register on site with an admission representative in the division of adult studies and should schedule an appointment to complete registration.
+AA, BBA, and MBA students register on site with an admission representative in the division of adult studies and should schedule an appointment to complete registration.